 The light filters through the curtains, drawing circles on the wall.
 The air is crisp and smells of wet grass after the night thunderstorm.
 The road under the window is still quiet; only the chirping birds can be heard.
 It is an ordinary morning in an ordinary provincial town, sleepy after a busy weekend dedicated to a book festival.
 At the train station, journalists, authors and editors are waiting for the train together with commuters and students; they can be recognized from the trolleys and cloth bags full of books, from their casual dressing style and the air of someone who feels on holiday after all.
 And I feel the same as I get on the train, glad that the sky is blue and sun shines over this late summer day.
 Next stop, Venice.

-On the left, enclosed between Rio della Misericordia and Rio del Ghetto is Campo di Ghetto Nuovo, a large square in the heart of the Jewish suburb.
-Kosher shops and osterie (traditional restaurants), locals standing on the doorways chatting, the smell of baked bread coming from behind a closed door.
+On the left, enclosed between Rio della Misericordia and Rio del Ghetto is Campo di Ghetto Nuovo.
+This large square represents the heart of the Jewish ghetto.
+Kosher shops and osterie, locals standing on the doorways chatting, the smell of baked bread coming from behind a closed door.
 It might be a trick of my mind, but I seem to hear the voices of those who once lived in this place, soaked in history, hope and despair.
 The elegant, wealthy Venice that everyone knows seems so far away.

 Moving on towards Rialto you get to the St Apostles’ Church, in a lovely square where you can stop for a while, sit on a bench and watch people come and go.
 Exploring the calli around the square I found a teashop, Peter’s TeaHouse, which might not be a typical Venetian shop but smells deliciously.
 I recognized cinnamon, vanilla, licorice and jasmine.
 Nearby are also few organic little cafés and wine bars.
 Following Rio dei Santi Apostoli, leaving Canal Grande behind, you’ll come across so many osterie and hidden courtyards, with climbing ivy and pots of ferns.